How Deploys Work

 Elixirmix phx.digest

 DockerYou can’t set a build command for services that use Docker.
-Instead, Render either builds a custom image based on your Dockerfile or fetches a specified image from your container registry.
+Instead, Render either builds a custom image based on your Dockerfile or pulls a specified image from your container registry.

 Pre-deploy command

-If defined, this command runs after your service’s build finishes, but before that build is deployed.
+If defined, the pre-deploy command runs after your service’s build finishes, but before that build is deployed.
 Recommended for tasks that should always precede a deploy but are not tied to building your code, such as:

 • Database migrations